Chapter 1 in About God

 Hebrews 11:6 (KJV)

-However, the existence of God implies more than just that he exists right now, in time as we see it, but may be absent or different tomorrow.
-In Exodus 3:6a, 13- 15 (WEB), it is written:
+However, the existence of God implies more than just that he exists right now, in time as we see it.
+In Exodus chapter 3, starting in verse 13, it is written (NET):

-Thus, the name God desired his people Israel to remember was "I am" and "I am who I am."
+Thus, the name God desired his people Israel to remember was "I am", in long form "I am that I am."
 As will be demonstrated below, this name implies at least five things.
-The name God revealed to Moses clearly implies that God exists only in the present, so that what we perceive as past, present and future is all present to God ("I AM the God of Abraham, the God of Isaac and the God of Jacob").
+The name God revealed to Moses clearly implies that God exists only in the present, so that what we perceive as past, present and future is all present to God ("I am the God of Abraham, the God of Isaac and the God of Jacob").
 God's name "I am" also asserts that He exists in Himself and that He was not created.
 God's self-existence, in turn, implies that He is eternal, existing both before and after His creation.

 God's name "I am that I am" is not just a name in the modern sense of the word — it is not merely a handle, devoid of information about His true nature.
 Instead, this name tells us the core of God's nature.
 God exists in Himself and exists always in the present.
 This fact was forcefully clarified by Jesus on two different occasions.
 In Matthew 22, answering the Sadducees' question about the resurrection, Jesus said: